Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: The Model

 \subsection{Nonlinear Equations of Motion}

-With the inclusion of the non-linear Hamiltonian (Eqs.~\ref{eqs:NonlinearHamiltonianRaw}), we obtain additional terms in the EOMs for the cavity modes, Eqs.~\ref{eqs:RawCavityEOM}.
+With the inclusion of the nonlinear Hamiltonian (Eqs.~\ref{eqs:NonlinearHamiltonianRaw}), we obtain additional terms in the EOMs for the cavity modes, Eqs.~\ref{eqs:RawCavityEOM}.
 In particular, to the $\hat a_n(t)$ element on the l.h.s.~of Eqs.~\ref{eqs:RawCavityEOM}, we must introduce the terms $ i\sum_{n'mm'}\lambda_{nn'mm'} \hat a^\dagger_{n'} \hat a_{m} \hat a_{m'}$.
 When all fields are treated quantum mechanically closed form solutions to the EOMs can rarely be found, and for bright quantum fields numeric approaches do not yield well to perturbative methods.
 At this stage, we move to the Gaussian regime and declare which fields are \emph{signal} fields which will be assumed relatively weak and treated quantum mechanically.
 These include both \emph{signal} and \emph{idler} fields from conventional treatments of four-wave mixing (FWM), though owing to the multiplicity or degeneracy of these fields they are all considered the \emph{signal} fields.
 In contrast the \emph{pump} fields are those bright fields which may be approximated by their classical mean fields which will obey the same equations of motion, with the operators replaced with the mean fields $\av{\hat{a}_{p_n}(t)}$.
 These bright \emph{pump} fields obey cubic equations of motion when including all nonlinear effects, though they can be tractably numerically solved independently providing we neglect the negligible effects arising from back-action from the weak \emph{signal} fields, ie. we exclude nonlinear coupling to the quantum \emph{signal} modes in the pump modes' EOMs.
 This approximation effectively neglects any annihilation of \emph{pump} photons through coupling to signal fields and is called the \emph{undepleted pump approximation}.
-In addition, nonlinear terms involving only signal fields can be safely neglected from their EOMs.
+In addition, nonlinear terms involving only signal fields can be safely neglected from their EOMs. \com{This regime prevents the (quartic) Kerr Hamiltonian from acting on the quantum fields directly, and instead is capable only of dealing with instances where two (of the four) fields it acts on need to be treated quantum mechanically, resulting in, at most, quadratic terms in the quantum EOMs.}